adamsoliev/bearblog/database_storage/blogpost.md

 The mechanical nature of HDDs imposes physical latency limits.
 This is why Solid State Drives (SSDs)—based on 3D NAND flash with no moving parts—have largely overtaken HDDs for many use cases.
 SSDs offer a massive performance leap, providing over 1,000x better random read/write IOPS than HDDs with similar or better power efficiency.
 However, they introduce their own specific complexities [^11]:

 - Read/Write Asymmetry: While reads are fast, writes can degrade over time.
-SSDs cannot overwrite a single page (e.g., 4KB) directly; they must erase an entire block (e.g., 128 pages) to reuse it.
+SSDs cannot overwrite a single page (eg 4KB) directly; they must erase an entire block (eg 128 pages) to reuse it.
 This requires relocating valid data to a new block before erasing the old one—a process known as "Write Amplification."

 - Service Life: NAND flash cells withstand a finite number of program/erase cycles before failing.
 The internal Garbage Collection (GC) process required to manage blocks further contributes to this wear.